 It is a well-known fact that businesses rely on the effectiveness of access provisioning.
 Timely access is crucial for productivity, and the right access at the right time is necessary for security.

 Yet in this debate of productivity versus security, quite often, chances are taken on security.
-This is due to the lack of awareness on cybercrime, the attitude of “we probably aren’t in the hacker’s radar, anyways”, or access provided out of necessity, under pressure.
+This is due to the lack of awareness on cybercrime, the attitude of “we probably aren’t on the hacker’s radar, anyways”, or access provided out of necessity, under pressure.

 Whatever might be the case, accesses cannot be distributed like flyers simply because someone is requesting it.
 Thus, inherently a process was put in place, with workflows and the concept of Role-Based Access Control (RBAC).
 These ensure that people who hold specific roles can only be entitled to certain applications, and based on these criteria, access is provisioned as and when required.

 Going beyond this, there came a need to streamline some accesses only to some people.
 These are rights like those of admins, emergency file access, and so on.
 These are privileged accounts, who have privileged access to sensitive information.

 Yet, these accounts, unfortunately, are the ones with a lack of stringent policies and security measures.
 According to a report by Forrester, 80% of the data breaches are due to privileged accounts.

 This is why the way privileged accounts have been handled for the past 40 years cannot be the standardized method anymore.
 These have a dire need to be upgraded with newer security policies, effective governance methods, and modern, intelligent solutions.
 Just in time approach does just that.

 What is the Just in Time approach for Privileged Access Management?

 The just in time (JIT) approach was originally used in manufacturing.
 This was done to only provide the required raw materials for production as and when needed to avoid wastage of material as well as storage space.
 This philosophy added to PAM can radically streamline access and security.
 Here the raw materials become accesses, production becomes the usage of the access to perform a task, and waste is the surplus, unneeded access.